 - 1) For non-mandatory CEIS LEAs, funds can be reverted (between July 1 and January 15 of the initial fiscal year of the allocation) from PRC 070 to PRC 060.
-Funds may only be expended according to the approved budget. - 2) Expenditures for Coordinated Early Intervening Services should be from PRC 070. - 3) Coordinated Early Intervening Service expenditures must be based on scientifically research-based programs selected by the LEA, charter school or state-operated program for students in general education at risk of placement in special education.
+Funds may only be expended according to the approved budget. - 2) Expenditures for Coordinated Early Intervening Services should be from PRC 070. - 3) Coordinated Early Intervening Service expenditures must be based on scientifically researchbased programs selected by the LEA, charter school or state-operated program for students in general education at risk of placement in special education.
 The 15% provided for these programs is federally mandated for any LEA, charter school or state-operated with significant disproportionality by disability, or race-ethnicity, but this does not prohibit other LEAs, charter schools or state-operated programs from using up to and including 15% of their total IDEA funds for Coordinated Early Intervening Services. - 4) Funds are specific and all unused funds not encumbered by June 30th are carried over to next year.
 Although calculated on the total IDEA allocation (PRC 049 and 060), the 15% for Coordinated Early Intervening Services is taken from the initial PRC 060 allocation, thus reducing the initial allocation annually.
 The 15% for Coordinated Early Intervening Services cannot be based on carry-over funds from prior year initial allotments.
 Each project can be awarded funds for a period of time beginning July 1st and ending September 30th of the following year.
 The Tydings Amendment can extend the grant period to 27 months by allowing unexpended funds as of September 30th to carry over for an additional 12 months.
 Funds are potentially available to LEAs for 27 months, provided a timely project application is submitted each year.
 The 15% of total IDEA funds for Coordinated Early Intervening Services follows the same liquidation period.
 Federal regulations require 15% be set-aside annually for all mandated CEIS. - 5) Exceptional Children Division will, after review of necessary data, assign technical assistance to LEAs not following state and federal guidelines regarding the use of these federal funds. - 6) Positions paid with these funds are subject to time and effort requirements.

-IDEA-SECTION 619 PRESCHOOL GRANTS (PRC 049)
+IDEA- SECTION 619 PRESCHOOL GRANTS (PRC 049)

-PURPOSE: Provides funds to initiate and expand preschool special education and related services programs for children with disabilities ages 3-5.
+PROGRAM REPORT CODE: 049

-ELIGIBILITY: Each LEA that has established its eligibility under section 619 of IDEA is eligible for funds to provide services for eligible children with disabilities who are 3-, 4-, and those 5-year old children who will not turn 6 prior to the December 1 Child Count.
-IDEA - Section 611 Grants to States (PRC 060) eligibility requirements must be satisfied to apply for and receive IDEA
+UNIFORM CHART OF ACCOUNTS CODE: XXXX-049-XXX

-Section 619 Preschool Grants (PRC 049) funds.
+CFDA #: 84.173A

-A grant application must be submitted and approved prior to the LEA
+TYPE: Dollars TERM: Up to 27 months PURPOSE: Provides funds to initiate and expand preschool special education and related services programs for children with disabilities ages 3-5.
+ELIGIBILITY: Each LEA that has established its eligibility under section 619 of IDEA is eligible for funds to provide services for eligible children with disabilities ages 3-5.
+A grant application must be submitted and approved prior to the LEA receiving the allotment.
+FORMULA: Formula is as follows: